kbase/workspace_service/README.md

 This module requires a working MongoDB instance.
 By default this is assumed to run on `localhost`.

+NOTE: MongoDB must be running on localhost for server-tests, unless configs/test.cfg is edited to point to another host.

 ### Setup MongoDB ###

 Create the `/data` directory if it doesn't already exist.